American Express Company (AXP) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Berkshire Hathaway, Inc with over 151.61 million shares valued at $18.33 billion.
 The investor’s holdings represent 18.82% of the AXP Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 46.99 million shares valued at $5.68 billion to account for 5.83% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 46.45 million shares representing 5.77% and valued at over $5.62 billion, while Wellington Management Company, LLP holds 5.06% of the shares totaling 40.74 million with a market value of $4.93 billion.

-American Express Company (NYSE: AXP) is 13.37% higher on its value in year-to-date trading and has touched a low of $67.00 and a high of $140.95 in the current 52-week trading range.
+American Express Company (NYSE: AXP) is 15.17% higher on its value in year-to-date trading and has touched a low of $67.00 and a high of $140.95 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The AXP stock was last observed hovering at around $139.89 in the last trading session, with the day’s loss setting it -2.81% off its average median price target of $131.00 for the next 12 months.
-It is also 16.92% off the consensus price target high of $165.00 offered by 29 analysts, but current levels are -29.32% lower than the price target low of $106.00 for the same period.
+The AXP stock was last observed hovering at around $138.71 in the last trading session, with the day’s gains setting it 0.54% off its average median price target of $131.00 for the next 12 months.
+It is also 15.61% off the consensus price target high of $165.00 offered by 29 analysts, but current levels are -26.59% lower than the price target low of $110.00 for the same period.

 American Express Company (AXP) Analyst Forecasts